iamlemec/embed/docs/index.md

 Many big players provide embedding APIs.
 Great because you can do it on almost any hardware

-- **OpenAI**: Still great, has Matryoshka embeddings to reduce storage needs.
+- **OpenAI**: Still great, has Matryoshka embeddings to reduce storage needs
-- **Cohere**: Very cool 1-bit quantization reduces storage needs.
+- **Cohere**: Very cool 1-bit quantization reduces storage needs
-- **Google**: Gecko models are competitive on performance metrics.
+- **Google**: Gecko models are competitive on performance metrics

 *Issues with proprietary*: